 Toxicity equals dose over time, so typically if we only have a few drinks, the methanol isn’t concentrated enough to cause issues.

 Because formic acid causes the most damage and is limited by the body’s ability to clear it, conditions like a folic acid deficiency can exacerbate the problem.
-So if you are a heavy drinker, or know one, maybe get them to take some folic acid.
+So if you are a heavy drinker, or know one, maybe get them to take some folic acid and thiamine (Vitamin B1).

 If you’ve read the Internet or watched some YouTube videos you may be under the impression that methanol is removed in the foreshot and head cuts, but that isn’t the way it works.
 It makes sense that methanol has a lower boiling point (64.7 °C) than ethanol (78.37 °C) hence in theory it should come off the still earlier.
 Unfortunately, due to a variety of physical properties methanol has a sustained presence throughout the course of a distillation run.
 In fact, some studies have shown that there are higher concentrations of methanol in the tails cut.

 Multi-step distillation is beneficial at removing methanol, especially when using a column still for a second or third distillation of low wines.
 Due to hydrogen bonding with water, the first distillation cuts may not always work to remove methanol effectively.
 As the water level of the low wines is decreased, the separation of methanol becomes easier.